0xstepit/cw-otc/README.md

 The workspace is composed by two contracts:

 - **Factory**: the factory has the purposes of orchestrating multiple markets.
-It keeps track of the available markets and to avoid creation of duplicates.
+It keeps track of the available markets to avoid creation of duplicates.

 - **Market**: this is the main contract that implements the logic for otc exchange for a given pair.
-Every market has the possibility to deifine a fee that is deducted from both the partiesduring an exchange.
+Every market has the possibility to define a fee that is deducted from both the parties during an exchange.

 Below the draft of the MVP that highlights the APIs of the contracts and their interactions: